redinkinc/DynamoNDK/README.md

 ##Description

-Dynamo Node Developer Kit.
+Dynamo Node Development Kit.
 Stand alone Project for developing new node for Ian Keough's Dynamo.

-###WARNING: The use of the current solution of dynamoNDK is a little tricky.
-You have to load the SampleLibraryZeroTouch.dll in your program first in order to use the PeriodicUpdater without any warnings.
-Even though both DLLs are loaded into the Dynamo/Nodes folder.
+No longer updated.
+For newer versions use the [DynamoSamples](https://github.com/DynamoDS/DynamoSamples) Repository.

 ##Contributor